← All posts

 You’re done.
 Start typing.

-The layout image below is the reference key map.
+This is the Avro keyboard layout chart for the UniBijoy / Bijoy layout.
 Every Bengali consonant, vowel, and modifier maps to a specific English key — identical to classic Bijoy.
+Save it as a wallpaper while you’re learning.

 Quick reference: